hugomods/site/home/content/bootstrap/toggle/index.md

 ### SDK Example with the Pills Style

-It's quite easy to write SDK codes with the `bs/toggle` shortcode.
+It's quite easy to write SDK code with the `bs/toggle` shortcode.

 ```markdown
 {{</* bs/toggle name=sdk style=pills */>}}